 To truly understand the culture that exists in the school, governors need to carry out regular visits and speak to pupils, parents and staff.
-For schools that are part of large and geographically dispersed MAT, reinforces strong links and good lines of communication between trust boards and academy committees.
+For schools that are part of large and geographically dispersed MAT, this can reinforce strong links and good lines of communication between trust boards and academy committees.